 In the United States, it is usually served with a vegetable or a starch, such as pasta, polenta, or rice.
 In Italy, veal piccata is a secondo and would be served after the pasta (or other starch) course.

-!
-My recipe will hopefully make being stuck at home a little more bearable for you and yours.
-Consider pairing this with some delicious risotto, if you have the correct rice and seasonings in your pantry.
+My recipe will hopefully make being stuck at home a little more bearable for you and yours, Citizens.
+Consider pairing this dish with some delicious risotto, if you have the correct rice and seasonings in your pantry – and I am confident most of you do!

 You can make a difference!